sezginerdem/p11-MultiRegion_Jenkins_CI-CD_Dep_Ansible-Terraform/Solution.md

 terraform_deployment_lax_iam_policy.json
 ## Terraform Infrastructure as Code (IaC)

-In this part, I run through what a Terrafom backend is.
-At the end of the part, I was also demonstrate how to code and configure an AWS S3 backend with Terraform.

-I saw how to create multiple AWS providers to use in the same Terraform project.
 In the context of this project, I created multiple providers so that I can deploy resources in more than one AWS region.

 I had been laying down the network foundation for our CI/CD project in this part.
 I had been deploying VPCs, subnets, and IGWs in two separate regions using the multiple providers I created earlier in the project.
 At the end, I had tested my Terraform code for consistency and syntax, then deployed it using terraform apply.

+Resources:
+network_setup_1.tf

 I continued building on the network part of my deployment.
 I first built a VPC peering connection between the two VPCs in separate regions and then proceeded to manipulate VPC route tables so that both VPCs can communicate over the VPC peering connection.

+Resources:
+network_setup_2.tf

 I went through the layout of security groups and also demonstrate them.

+Resources:
+network_setup_3.tf

 I leveraged the power of Systems Manager (SSM) public parameter store to fetch AMI IDs in Terraform.
 I used these fetched AMI IDs later to spin up EC2 instances which would hosted our Jenkins application.